 Wondering where to stay in Delhi?
 Check out the best hotels to stay in Delhi.

 Safdarjung Tomb is located on Lodhi Road in South Delhi.

-The Garden Tomb is well-connected by local buses, metro, auto rickshaws, and cabs.
+The Garden Tomb is well-connected by local buses, metro, auto-rickshaws, and cabs.
 Safdarjung Airport is the nearest airport and Jor Bagh is the nearest metro station.
-Moovitapp can help you find the public transit to Safdarjung Tomb.
+Moovitapp can help you find public transit to Safdarjung Tomb.